JensRantil/jensrantil.github.io/content/posts/2023-11-06_my-simplicity-toolkit/index.md

 >
 > Antoine de Saint-Exupery

-When it comes to software engineers, I have increasingly come to value _simplicity_ and going back to basics.
+When it comes to software engineering, I have increasingly come to value _simplicity_ and going back to basics.
 I have been coding for ~25+ years (~15 years professionally) and have truly gone through [The Evolution of a Software Engineer][engineer-evolution].
 Throughout my career I have grown increasingly